(Last Updated On: August 20, 2023)

 So what do you do?

-Yes, the activity was great but what about the productivity?
-What have you done about WRITING your proposal?
+Yes, the ACTIVITY was great but what about the PRODUCTIVITY?
+What have you done about actually writing your proposal?

-Before you start, determine some objective you want to achieve in the time available to you.
-In this case it could be to write the outline, research the technical areas, write the first 6 pages or anything to move the project along.
+In this case it could’ve been to write the outline, research the technical areas, write the first 4 pages or anything to move the project along.

-In that way your activity must result in productivity.
+In that way your activity would’ve resulted in productivity.

-3. Avoid being sucked into productivity black holes
+3. Avoid being sucked into non-productive black holes

 Is this familiar to you?

-The minute you answer the phone, you are sucked into a productivity black hole.
+The minute you answer the phone, you are sucked into a non-productive black hole.

 You will “catch up” for an hour.
 Then kick yourself for half an hour after you hang up.
 And become really irate when you can’t remember the point you were about to make when the phone rang.